 Dorothy M. Richardson

 Dottie first served as an Administrative Assistant during the agency’s early years, and returned to the organization in 2009.
 Her knowledge of the history of the organization and love of the community is invaluable in helping conduct outreach.
 Dottie assists in the recruitment, training of volunteers and provides assistance and support to our caregivers and care-receivers.

-Brigitte joined ICGMC in December 2017 as a Nurse Case Manager to assess and manage client needs and to assist with program delivery.
-She is a licensed Registered Nurse and has several years of experience working in home care and with developmentally disabled clients.
+Denise joined ICGMC in March 2019 as a Case Manager to assess and manage client needs and to assist with NHN program delivery.
+She is a licensed Registered Nurse and has several years of experience working in medical settings and providing case management support.